vladimir-berlin/cv-builder/src/Volodymyr_Bezkorovainyi_CV.md

 - Led development of infrastructure automation tools including **Quest Cloud Automation Platform**, **vOptimizer**, and **vConverter**, targeting large-scale hybrid IT environments.
 - Developed backend connectors and synchronization logic for integrating Oracle and Deltek CRM systems with Microsoft Outlook.
-- Developed components for manufacturing process planning (MRP) system, including database queries, custom tools, and UI logic.
-- Developed **desktop applications** and **Hewlett-Packard printer drivers** for Windows and macOS platforms.
+- Developed components for manufacturing process planning (MRP) system, **desktop applications** and **Hewlett-Packard printer drivers** for Windows and macOS platforms.